c-deshpande/pixel-histograms/README.md

 # pixel-histograms
-Generate Histogram for each RGB color in the given dataset.
+Generate Histogram for each RGB color in the given dataset using Hadoop MapReduce.

 Project done as a part of CSE-6331 Cloud Computing course at UTA.